 More Social Media Tips for Podcasters

-To finish out this post, we’ll leave you with a few additional tips for managing social media for podcasters.
-The first is to use tools to help you be more consistent.
-Social media management tools like Hootsuite, Buffer, Sked Social, and CoSchedule give you the ability to schedule your social media posts in advance.
 This helps you make sure you’re posting regularly, and allows you to batch the task of posting your status updates at once.
 You know we are fans of batching and scheduling your episodes!

-Another important tip is to make sure that if you have any guests on your show that you ask them to tag you in their social media updates.
+Make sure that if you have any guests on your show that you ask them to tag you in their social media updates.
 This helps your profiles get more attention so you can continue growing your brand.

 We also recommend you use a social media calendar.
 This will help you plan out what you’re going to share across all platforms so you can get a bird’s eye view of what your promotions will look like over time.
 It can also help you come up with ideas for what to post because you’ll be able to see at a glance when holidays and events are and how they line up with your episode release schedule.